Pure Haven Essentials, formerly Ava Anderson, is a network marketing company that sells beauty and skincare products.

 Since re-launching they appear to have replaced their leadership more than once.
 Joe Ochoa was announced as their latest CEO back in May of 2016.
 Before that, he co-founded and ran South Hill Designs, a $30 million direct sales company, for nearly 4 years.

-According to his LinkedIn profile, he’s only their interim CEO, so it looks like the company is still in a major transition period and probably won’t be stable for a while.
-The CEO himself states that Pure Haven Essentials is “in distress due to the sudden departure of family ownership”.
+So it looks like the company is still in a major transition period and probably won’t be stable for a while.
+Ochoa did say that Pure Haven Essentials is “in distress due to the sudden departure of family ownership.”

 How much does Pure Haven Essentials cost?